yeslogic/prince-docs/docs/help-install.md

 However, if there are no available fonts on the system at all then it won't even be able to find the question mark glyph, and you get an internal error message.

 Solution 1
-Install the [msttcorefonts](http://corefonts.sourceforge.net) package (see your operating system's documentation).
+Install the [Microsoft TrueType core fonts](http://corefonts.sourceforge.net) package (see your operating system's documentation).

 Solution 2
 Redefine the CSS generic font families to use different TrueType fonts by editing the `fonts.css` file in the Prince installation - see [Installation Layout](installing.md#installation-layout), [Fonts](styling.md#fonts) and [Redefining the generic font families](styling.md#redefining-the-generic-font-families).